tommywong811/fyp-frontend/docs/typesOfPlugins/README.md

 `previousLevel` - number

 Previous zoom level that represents a smaller scale value.
 Value will be the same as `level` if there is no possible previous zoom level.

+#### getPosition
+`getPosition` - function

+The getPosition function returns the above positional properties ( `floor`,
+  `width`,
+  `height`,
+  `normalizedWidth`,
+  `normalizedHeight`,
+  `movingX`,
+  `movingY`,
+  `movingScaledX`,
+  `movingScaledY`,
+  `movingLeftX`,
+  `movingTopY`,
+  `movingScreenLeftX`,
+  `movingScreenTopY`,
+  `nextLevel`,
+  `previousLevel`,
+), the use case for using this function to get these values instead of connecting them directly is that you just want these values at some point (i.e. right after some API calls) and your plugin doesn't need to change immediately in any way when these values are changed.
+If your plugin need to update its render based on the current position value, you should connect the properties directly instead of using this function otherwise your plugin will not be reactive to position change.

 <!-- [APIEndpoint](properties/APIEndpoint.md ':include') -->